 - Becoming a board or community representative

 Many interviews for senior-level positions are generated by personal recommendations; making networking even more important for mature age job seekers.

 Let everyone know you are looking for a job, including former colleagues, alumni, family and friends.
 As well as sourcing potential job leads, you can also gain advice on prospective companies and positions on offer.
 You might also consider creating a profile on LinkedIn, which has the dual benefit of building your network and demonstrating an aptitude for technology.

 Networks are also crucial at this juncture as personal connections play a strong part in opening up possibilities and opportunities.
 If your networks are not strong enough, it is still not too late to build on them now.
 Start by doing some pro-bono consulting work — this will help you to build connections across more platforms.

 Job market outlook for those in Singapore

 Mid to senior-level candidates in high-value products and R&D are highly sought-after in Singapore.
 Also, in rapidly developing economies like Cambodia, Vietnam and Myanmar, senior-level candidates will have the expertise and experience that companies are looking for to support and accelerate business growth.
 Especially in key sectors like manufacturing, agriculture, information technology, energy and construction.

-Again, on the corporate side, employers are seeking professionals who possess robust management experience, regional based roles, clear thought processes, and a wealth of knowledge as well as understanding on the industry.
+Again, on the corporate side, employers are seeking professionals who possess robust management experience, regional-based roles, clear thought processes, and a wealth of knowledge as well as an understanding of the industry.

 The competition for local talent in high value-added industries is fierce because there is no real push factor for many senior-level candidates.
 To overcome this challenge, some employers are now re-looking at their talent attraction strategies as well as considering alternative candidates from related and close sectors.